awayfromcasual/csgo/README.md

 Some people find FPS improvements with the following launch options:

-- `-high` - Sets CS:GO to run at high priority, which improves FPS.
+- `-high` - Sets CS:GO to run at high priority, which may improve FPS.
-- `-nojoy` - Disables joystick support, which improves FPS.
+- `-nojoy` - Disables joystick support, which may improve FPS.

+Personally I found my FPS would only change by ±1%, but your results may differ.

 ### Using a dedicated launch.cfg file: